 Citrix Virtual Apps and Desktops provides comprehensive Windows and Linux application and desktop virtualization.

-Citrix Secure Workspace Access provides consolidation of point products that offer SSO, web filtering and secure browsing as separate offerings.
+Citrix Secure Private Access provides consolidation of point products that offer SSO, web filtering and secure browsing as separate offerings.
 It provides a single solution to meet your requirements for SSO and forward-proxy functionality with web filtering and secure browser services.
 For customers looking to implement just SSO, Citrix is the only vendor that offers SSO to Citrix Virtual Apps, Citrix Virtual Desktops, SaaS, and web applications.
 This helps consolidate your existing ICA Proxy with any third-party SSO solution you can be using today.

 Content Collaboration allows users to share, sync, and secure content from the cloud and on-premises storage services.

 Citrix Endpoint Management is a solution for managing endpoints, offering mobile device management (MDM) and mobile application management (MAM) capabilities.
 With Endpoint Management, you manage device and app policies and deliver apps to users.
 Your business information stays protected with strict security for identity, devices, apps, data, and networks.
 Combining Citrix Secure Hub Mobile productivity apps and Citrix Workspace app, the administrator can better control mobile devices.

 Combining Workspace App and Workspace Premium Plus Service, the administrator can deliver digital workspace on any device while maintaining security control with great user experience.

 In this article

 - Citrix Workspace app and Citrix Workspace Platform Overview